People at DROP

 Oliver C. Ruppel is the Director of DROP.
-He is a full Professor at the Faculty of Law of the University of Stellenbosch, a Professor Extraordinaire at several universities around the world and a Fellow of the Ciucci Centre for Law and Social Development, an initiative of the Stonehage Charitable Trust.
+He is a full Professor at the Faculty of Law of Stellenbosch University and a Professor Extraordinaire at several universities around the world.
+He is also the Co-director of the Research Center for Climate Law (Clim:Law), Faculty of Law, University of Graz, Austria and a Non-resident Distinguished Fellow at the Fraunhofer Centre for International Management and Knowledge Economy (IMW), Leipzig, Germany.
+He served as the founding Director of the Climate Policy and Energy Security Programme for subsaharan Africa of the German Konrad Adenauer Stiftung (KAS).
 Until 2010 he held one of the worldwide 14 academic chairs of the World Trade Organisation (WTO), Geneva, Switzerland, which he established at the University of Namibia, Windhoek, where he had previously also served as the Director of the national Human Rights and Documentation Centre.
-He currently serves as Coordinating Lead Author for the Chapter on Africa in the United Nations Intergovernmental Panel on Climate Change (IPCC), Working Group II.
-He is an international arbitrator with the Association of Arbitrators of Southern Africa, member of the International Conservations Union (IUCN) Law Academy, Ottawa, Canada, member of the African Law Association, Düsseldorf, Germany, member of the Commission for Legal Pluralism, Zurich, Switzerland, member of the South African and Swiss Branches of the International Law Association, and member of various editorial boards, including the NIALS Journal of Environmental Law, Lagos, Nigeria, the Legal Series on Legal Perspectives on Global Challenges, The Hague, Netherlands and the legal series Law and Constitution in Africa, Nomos Publishers, Germany.
+He is a member of the distinguished Cameroon Academy of Sciences and served as Coordinating Lead Author for the Chapter on Africa in the last assessment of the United Nations Intergovernmental Panel on Climate Change (IPCC), Working Group II.
+He is an international arbitrator with the Association of Arbitrators of Southern Africa, inter alia member of the World Commission on Environmental Law (WCEL) of the International Conservations Union (IUCN); the Wildlife Justice Commission, The Hague, Netherlands; the German African Law Association; the Commission for Legal Pluralism; the South African and Swiss Branches of the International Law Association.
+He is also a member of the advisory board of the Platform for Disaster Displacement (PDD), Geneva, Switzerland.